Martyn Rooney: Career

 At the 2009 World Championships in Athletics, he reached the semi-finals of the 400 m, but finished seventh and did not compete in the final.
 Running with Conrad Williams, Michael Bingham and Robert Tobin, Rooney had greater success in the men's relay event, winning the silver medal behind the winning team from the United States.
 He started the 2010 outdoor season with a European leading time of 44.99 seconds to win at the Atletica Geneve Meeting.
 He went on to win bronze in the 400 metres at the European Championships in Barcelona.
 He won a silver medal in the relay.

 Rooney had a disappointing 2011, knocked out in the semi-finals of the 400 metres at the World Championships in Daegu and finishing eighth as part of the British team in the 4 × 400 m relay.
 In 2012 Martyn started well, running 44.92s in April at the Mt.
 SAC Relays in Walnut, California, his fastest time since 2008.
 Rooney was unable to sustain that form going into his home Olympics, and he was eliminated in the semi-final of the 400 metres, running 45.31s.
 In the 4 × 400 metres relay final Martyn received the baton in sixth place and ran a blistering 44.1 second anchor leg, but was just unable to overtake Deon Lendore of Trinidad and so finished fourth.

 In Moscow 2013, Martyn competed for GB in the 4 × 400 m relay, running 44.77 in the heats and 44.50 seconds in the final, where he switched from the 4th leg to the 2nd leg.

-In the 2014 Commonwealth Games Rooney competed in the 400m and made it through to the finals coming first, but came fourth in the finals with a time of 45.15.
-Rooney took his first individual European title in the final of the 400m at the 2014 European Athletics Championships in Zürich with a time of 44.71.
+In the 2014 Commonwealth Games Rooney competed in the 400 m and made it through to the finals coming first, but came fourth in the finals with a time of 45.15.
+Rooney took his first individual European title in the final of the 400 m at the 2014 European Athletics Championships in Zürich with a time of 44.71.

 In the 2017 World Athletics Championships in London, Rooney failed to qualify for the semi-final finishing 6th in his heat in a time of 45.75.

 Personal life

-Martyn is coached by 2012 US Coach of the Year Rana Reider, coach to Olympic Champion Christian Taylor amongst other World and Olympic medalists.
+Martyn is coached by Rana Reider, coach to Olympic Champion Christian Taylor amongst other World and Olympic medalists.
 Martyn is also coached by British Strength and Conditioning expert Michael Johnston.

 He is married to former British pole vault record holder Kate Rooney (née Dennison).
 In August 2015, their first child, a son, was born.
 Their second, a daughter was born in August 2017.